prinzstani/CookieBot/FAQ.md

 Currently, sugar lumps are the most precious resource, so the garden is used harvest more through sacrifices.
 Unfortunately, it is not possible to plant juicy queenbeets, which would solve the sugar lump problem.
 With frequent sacrifices, the garden produces around one extra sugar lump per day.
 This strategy halves the time for the level 10 achievements, but does not help for the golden sugar lump.

+### What is the strategy for the Stock Market?
+The bot is buying cheap and selling high.
+In this case, high means higher than the resting value of the stock, and low means 1/3 of the high.
+In order to have more flexibility, the bot uses also three intermediate points equally distributed between low and high, thus having five points: low, l, m, h, high.
+The bot buys 100% below low, 80% below l, and 60% below m.
+The bot sells 100% above high, and 70% above h.
+For example, the bot will buy 100% CHC at 10, 80% at 15, and 60% at 20.
+The bot will sell 100% CHC at 30 and 70% at 25.
+As another example, the bot will buy 100% CKI at 50, 80% at 75, and 60% at 100.
+The bot will sell 100% CHC at 150 and 70% at 125.

+In addition, the bot follows the development and waits with buying (selling) as long as the price is dropping (rising).
+The buying strategy is likely to be changed in future releases.
+The bot does not use loans, but upgrades offices as much as possible and uses as many as possible brokers.

+### What is the strategy for the Pantheon?
+Typically, we use the gods of mother, decadence and labor at daytime.
+At night, mother is replaced with asceticism.
+When the current sugar lump is almost ripe, the god of order is used in slot 1 to make it ripen sooner.

 ### What is the strategy for the Grimoires?
 Grimoires will only cast "Hand of Fate" when there is already an active golden cookie.
 This is done in order to maybe get a sugar lump when the spell backfires.
 It also helps to maybe get the four-leaf cookie.

-### What is the strategy for the Pantheon?
-Typically, we use the gods of mother, decadence and labor at daytime.
-At night, mother is replaced with asceticism.
-When the current sugar lump is almost ripe, the god of order is used in slot 1 to make it ripen sooner.